-In a continuation of our First Seasons column, Speedway Media caught up with three-time Top Fuel Champion Steve Torrence who reflects on his early years in NHRA.
+In a continuation of our “first-seasons” features, we caught up with three-time Top Fuel Champion Steve Torrence who reflects on his early years in NHRA.

 Torrence, a Kilgore, Texas native, spoke about his early ranks in the sport including transitioning from Alcohol dragsters to Top Fuel dragsters, his first start at Richmond in 2006 and his first victory in Atlanta of 2012.